andrew/ultimate-awesome/README.md

 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [Awesome-Image-Colorization](https://github.com/MarkMoHR/Awesome-Image-Colorization) - :books: A collection of Deep Learning based Image Colorization and Video Colorization papers.
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
+- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-python-security](https://github.com/guardrailsio/awesome-python-security) - Awesome Python Security resources 🕶🐍🔐.
 - [security-apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
 - [awesome-ios-animation](https://github.com/jzau/awesome-ios-animation) - Curated list of iOS Animation libraries.